• WildRoots Play

 Program Fee

 As a non-profit, we are able to further our mission with support from generous donors.
-However, our operating costs have increased significantly this year.
-We aim to keep our programming as financially accessible as possible, while also ensuring that we are able to cover our basic operating costs (insurance, toilet rental, etc.).
+We strive to keep our programming as financially accessible as possible, while also ensuring that we are able to cover our basic operating costs (comprehensive insurance, toilet rental, etc.).
+Your payment helps us meet this goal, as well as supply any additional materials that we may not be able to source through donations.
+WildRoots is a fully volunteer-run organization.

 $10/week for a one-child family